FRC6854/VikingScouter/README.md

 A dynamic robot scouting app that allows editing from JSON and build the app using an assortment of Widgets.
 The result is a multi-device app that is easy to upgrade for many competitions to come!

+### This app is still in development and is subject to change

 ## About Flutter

 For help getting started with Flutter, view our